This week, leading up to Easter, it is hard to avoid the subject of CHOCOLATE!

 4 Ways to Enjoy Eating Chocolate this Easter...

-Here are 4 ways that you can enjoy eating chocolate and I recommend that you give them a try this Easter...
-It's a great way to still enjoy the taste of chocolate without any of the harmful side effects...
+Here are 4 ways that you can enjoy eating chocolate this Easter...
+It's a great way to enjoy the healing power of chocolate without any of the harmful side effects...

-4. Eat Organic Carob: Organic carob powder looks very similar to cocoa powder.
-Rich in calcium, magnesium, potassium, and the trace minerals iron, manganese, chromium, copper, nickel and other vitamins, carob powder has a chocolate taste, that is often called 'sweet'.
+Organic carob powder looks very similar to cocoa powder.
+It is rich in calcium, magnesium, potassium, and the trace minerals iron, manganese, chromium, copper, nickel and other vitamins, carob powder has a chocolate taste, that is often called 'sweet'.
 Carob is my favourite way to enjoy chocolate without guilt.

-Here is one of my favourite chocolate recipes which can be made from either raw chocolate powder or carob.
-(Now this is one recipe that literally has Damien begging me to make it for him)…
+Here is a recipe for one of my favourite chocolate cake recipes which can be made from either raw chocolate powder or carob.